 Getting Your Child Back Once the Special Guardianship Is Granted

 It is only the court that has the power to reverse or terminate Guardianship Agreements.
 The child, the guardian, or third party have to apply to the court to have the Guardianship reversed.

 The court will only agree to the reversal when it is in the best interests of the child.

 We regularly help local families with all matters relating to Special Guardianship Orders so for professional, confidential advice contact us today.

-Our friendly team will deal with your enquiry sensitively and with understanding, so contact us today for helpful and supportive advice.
+Our friendly Family Law team will deal with your enquiry sensitively and with understanding, so contact us today for helpful and supportive advice and expert legal services.